-Your calmness may well allow you to collect a maximum amount of information.

-TIME CALL RECEIVED: ENDED:

-EXACT WORDS OF CALLER:

-Allow caller to talk uninterrupted.
-Once there is a pause, be ready with your questions, always phrased in a clarifying mode.
+Your calmness may well allow you to col lect a maximum amount of information.
+TIME CALL RECEIVED: ENDED: EXACT WORDS OF CALLER: Allow caller to talk uninterrupted.
+Once the always phrased in a clarifying mode. here is a pause, be ready with your questions,